xiuxiucui/Library_Management_System_Java_Docker/README.md

 ### Prerequisites
 * Internet connection
 * Docker Desktop
-* Valid OpenAI API Key, you may use your own one, or the one provided by me
 ### Starting up
 1. Clone the repository.
 2. Using your Terminal, navigate your directory to where docker-compose.yaml file is located.